MicrosoftDocs/visualstudio-docs/subscriptions/assign-license-bulk.md

     + Remove spaces before and after values in form fields.
     + Make sure user's names do not contain extra spaces between two-part first or last names.
 For example, if a person has a two-part first name such as "Maggie May", it should be typed as "MaggieMay" because the system won't trim the extra space.
     + Make sure all required fields are completed.
     + Check the **Error message** column.
-If any errors are listed, resolve those before attempting to upload the file.
+If any errors are listed, resolve them before attempting to upload the file.

 1. Return to the Visual Studio Subscriptions Administration portal.
 In the **Upload Multiple Subscribers** dialog box, select **Browse**.
    > [!div class="mx-imgBorder"]